andrewdalpino/NoPE-GPT/README.md

 python fine-tune.py --rank=4 --alpha=2.0
 ```

-If you want to do quantization-aware training (QAT) to improve the accuracy of post-training quantization, you can temporarily replace the model weights with fake quantized and then fine-tune as normal.
-To adjust the quant group size set the `quant_group_size` argument like in the example below.
+To quantize the base model weights during fine-tuning (QLoRA) you can specify the `quantize_base_weights` argument and to adjust the quant group size set the `quant_group_size` argument like in the example below.

 ```
-python fine-tune.py --quantization_aware_training --quant_group_size=128
+python fine-tune.py --quantize_base_weights --quant_group_size=128
 ```

 In memory constrained environments, you can enable activation checkpointing to trade off compute for memory efficiency by recomputing the activations of each decoder block during backpropagation.